-Tom Petty is best known as the front man for the well-known band Tom Petty and the Heartbreakers.
-He pursued a solo career in 1989, recording hit songs like "Free Fallin'" and "Runnin' Down a Dream."
+Tom Petty is best known as the frontman of the band Tom Petty and the Heartbreakers.
+He pursued a solo career in 1989, recording such hit songs as "Free Fallin'" and "Runnin' Down a Dream."

 Think you know about Biography?

 Answer questions and see how you rank against other players.Play Now